The Essenes

 The enlightenment teaching of the Way would sound strange to those unfamiliar with Nazarene thinking.
 The Enochian and Nazarene Essenes held more visionary and mystical views, especially that a Messiah was necessary (not just arriving).
 It was believed that man could not sort the evils of this world, which only a heaven-sent being may do.
 As for the Sadducees, they did not see a need for Messiah, as they thought the Torah was complete and that man needed only to adhere to it.

-In light of this difference, the scribal authority (lawyers & scribes) and the priestly authority (Sadducees & Pharisees) battered Jesus with philosophical and legal questions attempting to entrap him and thus either expose him to the Romans as a rabble-rouser, else turn the people against him.
-However, many ordinary citizens of the Essene sect, and some of the Pharisee adherents, did convert and believed Jesus to be the Messiah.
+In light of this difference, the scribal authority (lawyers & scribes) and the priestly authority (Sadducees & Pharisees) battered Jesus with philosophical and legal questions, attempting to entrap him and thus either expose him to the Romans as a rabble-rouser, else turn the people against him if possible.
+However, many ordinary citizens of the Essene sect did convert, and some of the Pharisee adherents also believed Jesus to be the Messiah.
 Nicodemus, a ranking Pharisee and member of the Jerusalem Sanhedrin would be the most prominent example.

 Sabbath law and practice had evolved in the previous two centuries, but not for the better.
-The disagreement with Jesus’ interpretation of the sabbath law became a concern.
-Sabbath observation, observing sanctity within this new legalism, soon becomes the conflict.
+Disagreement with Jesus’ interpretation of the Sabbath law became a concern.
+Sabbath observation, observing sanctity within this new legalism, soon became the conflict.
 Jesus presents a much more compassionate and revelatory view of life and the Sabbath,* yet at the same time practical.

 *Jesus believed healing on the sabbath was holy; legalists believed carrying two figs was work and not allowed.

-Revelatory, sometimes mystical but practical, describes the nature of the Way.
-Sowing seed is practical, speaking the Word is direct, and prayer is a mainstay.
+The nature of the Way is revelatory, sometimes mystical, but practical.
+Sowing seeds is practical, speaking the Word is direct, and prayer is a mainstay.
 The fact that most of the Qumran Essene priests did not recognize their own Messiah leaves them in the legalistic basket with the Pharisees.

 Most scholars agree that many of Jesus’ Galilean followers came from the Essene Community.
 Later, more Pharisaic followers would have joined the ranks.
-No one could deny what they saw, as healing and miracles became evident.
-To give one example of the expanding ministry: palm trees had never grown in Jerusalem, thus palm fronds laid before Jesus at the Eastern Gate had to come from Jericho; this effort would require organization and a knowledgeable commitment to assemble such a welcome.
+No one could deny what they saw as healing, and miracles became evident.
+One example of the expanding ministry: palm trees had never grown in Jerusalem.
+Thus, palm fronds laid before Jesus at the Eastern Gate had to come from Jericho; this effort would require organization and a knowledgeable commitment to assemble such a welcome.
 Even so, for his perceived blasphemies, the Essene scribes and lawyers continued a dark outlook on Jesus.
-Near the end of Jesus’ ministry, at least some of the Essene priesthood were vehemently against Jesus and are thought to have played a role in pressing for his crucifixion.
+Near the end of Jesus’ ministry, at least some of the Essene priesthood were vehemently against Jesus and played a role in pressing for his crucifixion.

 God Bless!